This glossary defines common terms you might encounter while using ChartMogul and our Help Center.

 The status of a non-paying individual or company who may eventually become an active subscriber, including those on a free trial.
 Leads also include those who have only made non-recurring payments and do not have any subscriptions.
+ChartMogul has four lead statuses: New Lead, Working Lead, Qualified Lead, and Unqualified Lead.
 Learn about Customer & Subscription Statuses.

 Monthly Recurring Revenue (MRR)

-An estimate of the revenue earned each month from a product or service sold on a subscription basis.
+An estimate of the revenue earned each month from a product/service sold on a subscription basis.
 For monthly plans, MRR is the price paid for each month of the subscription.
 When a customer pays for more than one month up-front (e.g., 12 months), ChartMogul divides the amount paid for the subscription by the number of months in the service period.
 Learn more about Monthly Recurring Revenue.

 The status of a subscription for which a payment or cancellation has not been received since the end of the subscription’s most recent billing period.
-The status of a subscriber with one or more past-due subscriptions.
+A Past-due Subscriber has one or more past-due subscriptions.
 Learn about Customer & Subscription Statuses.

-A product or service (or set thereof) you offer on a subscription (recurring) basis, e.g., Gold Monthly Plan.
+A product/service (or set thereof) you offer on a subscription (recurring) basis, e.g., Gold Monthly Plan.

-When the price of a product or service has been adjusted to reflect the period of time it was used by or made available to the customer.
+When the price of a product/service has been adjusted to reflect the period of time it was used by or made available to the customer.
 For example, reducing the price of a yearly subscription by 50% when the customer uses it for half a year.

-The period of time when a product or service is available for use by a customer.
+The period of time when a product/service is available for use by a customer.
 Subscriptions have a recurring service period, and payment is collected at the start of each period.
 ChartMogul determines a subscription’s service period using invoice line items.

 Smart Activity Classification